ETCLabs/RDMnet/docs/how_rdmnet_works/roles_and_addressing.md

 configuration software, and mobile lighting network monitoring apps.

 Controllers can participate in one or more RDMnet scopes.
-All controllers must by default be configured to discover and connect to the default RDMnet scope (the string `"default"`).
+All controllers must by default be configured to discover and connect to the default RDMnet scope (the string `default`).
 Additional scopes can also be added (and the default scope removed, if desired) by user configuration.

 In each scope, controllers connect to a broker for that scope, either by discovering the broker